 Did you say Platanos al Caldero (Caramelized Ripe Plantains)?
 Good guess!

-My mom used to make something similar to this.
-She was a diabetic for many decades, and she had a ferrous discipline when it came to her diet.
+My mom used to make something similar to these baked plantains.
+She was a diabetic for many decades, and she had an iron discipline when it came to her diet.

 Like most Dominicans, I love me some Plátanos al Caldero, but I have to stretch my meager calorie allowance to include the things I love.
 And if I can come up with lighter (and even occasionally vegetarian or vegan) versions of the food I love, all the better.
 These baked sweet plantains are just perfect for that, so if you’re looking for healthy plantain recipes, this is exactly what you’ve been looking for.

 Unlike my mom’s version, which consisted of simply wrapping the unpeeled plantains in tin foil and baking, I have used a mixed technique to get a similar appearance to Plátanos al Caldero.
 I really love how beautifully golden they came out.

-Now, there’s a couple of things about this dish that I want you to bear in mind: First, there’s no sugar added, so it is significantly less sweet than the original dish.
+Now, there’s a couple of things about this baked plantain recipe that I want you to bear in mind: First, there’s no sugar added, so it is significantly less sweet than the original dish.
 Second, there’s sugar in it, the sugar from ripe plantains, so if you are diabetic, or have to follow a low carb diet, please work it out into your daily allowance.

 I worked with half a plantain as a portion (considering the amount of sugar already in plantains), but if you want a larger portion, double the amounts and you’ll get one plantain per person.
-Half a ripe plantain contains about 37 gr of carbohydrates, 17 gr of which are sugars.
+Half a ripe plantain contains about 30g to 37g of carbohydrates, nearly half of which are sugars.

 - 2 very ripe plantains , peeled (see notes)